tendermint/tendermint/docs/tools/debugging/proposer-based-timestamps-runbook.md

 }
 ```

-The `precision` and `message_delay` values returned are listed in nanoseconds.
+The `precision` and `message_delay` values returned are listed in nanoseconds:
+In the examples above, the precision is 500ms and the message delay is 3s.
 Remember, `tendermint_consensus_quorum_prevote_delay` is listed in seconds.
 If the `tendermint_consensus_quorum_prevote_delay` value approaches the sum of `precision` and `message_delay`,
 then the value selected for these parameters is too small.
 Your application will
-need to be modified update the `SynchronyParams` to have larger values.
+need to be modified to update the `SynchronyParams` to have larger values.

 ### Updating SynchronyParams